 By taking this opportunity to teach them the skills they need to connect sleep cycles together, independently, prop-free, without any need for nursing, rocking, or pacifiers, you’ll have given them a gift that they’ll enjoy for the rest of their young lives.

 Some babies may struggle more with this transition.
-If you’ve tried the steps above and are still struggling, it’s time to reach out for help.
-Whether you decide a DIY approach to sleep training is right for you or you’d like to work with a baby sleep consultant, the choice is yours.
+If you’ve tried the steps above and are still struggling, it’s time to reach out for help from a trained baby sleep coach.
+Whether you decide a DIY approach to sleep training is right for you or you’d like to work with a baby sleep coach, the choice is yours.

 Don’t wait until you are desperate.
 Parents often tell me “I can’t believe I waited so long to get some help!”
-If you are considering hiring a baby sleep consultant, now is absolutely the time.
-Before I was a sleep consultant, I was a mom.
+If you are considering hiring a baby sleep coach, now is absolutely the time.
+Before I was a baby sleep coach, I was a mom.
 I’ve been there mama.
 Time to get some sleep.